How much do you know about habitat protection in Australia? What types of protection exists? And how does this support biodiversity?

 - Is owned by individuals, communities, corporations or non-government organisations.

 Increasingly, farmers, graziers and other landholders are becoming aware of their role in conservation.
 They can choose to put in a permanent protection (in the form of a conservation covenant) over parts of their property to help to protect valuable habitat and leave the land better off for future generations.

 Research has found that PPAs in Australia help protect 72% of all threatened species, and up to 96% of threatened birds.

-Native Australian birds are particularly abundant at Gayini and Great Cumbung.
+Native Australian birds are particularly abundant at Gayini.
 They range in size from the tiny Spotted Pardalote, to big impressive Emus in large numbers.